aminomancer/uc.css.js/README.md

 The key difference (aside from navigating the hovered tab rather than the active tab) is that the buttons can navigate multiple tabs at once.
 If you multiselect tabs, e.g., by shift or ctrl+clicking them, and then hover one of the multiselected tabs, all the buttons in the popup will navigate all the multiselected tabs at once.
 So if you right-click a tab and click "Select all Tabs" in the context menu, then hover a tab and click the reload button in the popup, it will reload every tab you have open.
 If you have tabs multiselected but you hover one of the non-selected tabs, then the popup will only affect the hovered tab, not the multiselected tabs.

 There are some additional configuration options inside the script.
 You can make the popup dependent on a modifier key being pressed, and continue using the vanilla Firefox tab tooltip when the modifier key is not pressed.
-You can also change the button tooltips to match your Firefox language pack.</p><details><summary>🖼 <i><b>Click here for a preview...</b></i></summary>
+You can also change the button tooltips to match your Firefox language pack.</p><details><summary>🖼 **_Click here for a preview..._**</summary>

 <img src="preview/prev-tabtooltipnav.webp"/>